s-blu/writerey/documentation/docs/en/documents.md

 ### Write

 You will probably stay in Write Mode most of the time.
-It lets you edit your document and shows you all the context informations you need to craft your next masterpiece (or homework).
+It lets you edit your document and shows you all the context informations you need.

 ### Review

-Did you wonder about the context information I mentioned just now?
-The review mode is where you add them.
-Here, you can review your document and add two kinds of information: labels and notes.
-These information will then show up on Write mode to help you improve your document.
+In the review mode, you'll see all ui elements you need to add or modify context informations like label values and note items.

 ## Activate a paragraph

 Either click into a paragraph or put the writing cursor into it.
 After a short moment, a thin blue border will appear on the left side.
 This paragraph is now active.

-You'll now see its label and note informations and be able to edit both for this specific paragraph.
+You'll now see its label and note informations and be able to edit both for this specific paragraph in the review mode.

 ## Save a document

 Writerey saves automatically for you, every time you do a tiny writing pause.
-You see that your document got saved when the Save Icon in the lower right corner wiggles.
+You see that your document got saved when the Save Icon in the lower right corner wiggles and the saved date updates.

 ## Access documents outside of writerey